shamshirz/elm-pages-starter-beta/content/index.md

 During this project I also tried out [Cloudinary for hosting static images](https://cloudinary.com/) which was very easy.
 I also had my first real experience with [Elm-Ui](https://github.com/mdgriffith/elm-ui) and it was a pleasure!

-I would love an excerpt from the Spotify post here.
+Please enjoy the post on using API data during compilation in the Spotify post below 👇